ayandey1359/hello-taxi-services/README.md

 - For the SQL project, a database environment is required.
 - Power BI Desktop is necessary to open and modify the dashboard file.
 - To read Calc project, a spreadsheet environment is required, LibreOffice or MS Office.
+- To read `documentation.odt`, a writer environment is required, LibreOffice or MS Office.

 ### Additional Notes:

 - Replace dummy data with your own dataset for real-world application.